jtgibson91/customer_support/README.md

 # Customer Support
-This is a very small project which simulates a CLI app for a customer support program.
+This is a very small project which simulates a command line customer support program.
 The user can "submit" customer support ticket requests.